nazmulidris/developerlife.com/_authors/nadiaidris.md

 link: http://nadiaidris.com
 ---

-Maret is a UX designer turned web front end engineer specializing in Javascript.
+Nadia is a product designer turned web engineer specializing in TypeScript and React.